periph/gohci/README.md

 test's stdout to a [Github Gist](https://gist.github.com/) so I created a _serverless_ CI.

-The result is the distilled essence of a Continuous Integration service that is heavily towards testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., etc).
+The result is the distilled essence of a Continuous Integration service that leans heavily toward testing Go projects on hardware, specifically low power ones (Raspberry Pis, C.H.I.P., etc).

 ## Design